soulrika/exorium/privacy policy.md

 - The guild it was executed in
 - The channel it was executed in

 Guild joins and command executions do **not** get saved.
-Only **logged**, these are only visible to members of the exorium team.
+Only **logged**, these are only visible to members of the exorium team and happen only once everytime.

 ## third party sharing
 We do **not** share anything with third parties, any data saved is only visible to (certain members of) the exorium team.

 ## questions and concerns
-You can ask any questions or concerns in an issue, or you can join our [support server](https://discord.gg/CEHkNky) and ask, or DM NeoGames#5108 on discord.
+You can ask any questions or concerns in an issue, or you can join our [support server](https://discord.gg/CEHkNky) and ask, or DM NeoGames#4612 on discord.